okta/okta.github.io/_source/_posts/2018-12-20-crud-app-with-python-flask-react.md

 {% img blog/python-react/final-running-app.gif alt:"final running app" width:"800" %}{: .center-image }

+If you want to see what the finished project looks like, you can see the [code on GitHub](https://github.com/oktadeveloper/python-flask-react-crud-example).

 ## Learn More About Python, Flask, and React
 As we've seen, React is a powerful and straightforward JavaScript library with phenomenal adoption and community growth.
 In this tutorial, you learned to build a fully-functional, secure JavaScript with React, Python, and Flask.
 To learn more about React and other technologies check out these other great resources from the @oktadev team: